spaceninja/dnd-adventures/src/adventures/slaad-hospital/index.md

 Day 55.
 I’m in a cage.
 How could I have been so foolish?
 Of course the head researcher knew.
 I was fooled by his charming demeanor.
 But when I pulled him aside during one of his rare visits to level three and shared my concerns he just smiled and laughed that easy laugh of his.
 Then I blacked out and woke up here.

 There are a few other imprisoned scientists in the other cells, including the researcher from level two who warned me to keep my head down.
 Now I know where he disappeared to, I guess.
 He tells me that every day the head researcher takes one of us into the operating theater.
-We never see them again, but the bodies that are wheeled past us are not Slaad.
+We never see them again, but the bodies that are wheeled past us aren’t Slaad.
 They’re purple and have horrible tentacled faces that I’ve only seen in my nightmares…

 I’ve torn the first page from my journal and threw it out the window with a cry for help.
 Maybe one of the Githzerai guards will see it.
 I can’t believe they could be in on this depravity.